 Are you looking for incredible things to do in Georgia (the country in Europe – not the US state!)?
-Well, you’ve come to the right place because these 10 ideas for things to do in and see in the country of Georgia will leave you wanting to come back to Georgia again and again.
+Well, you’ve come to the right place because these 12 ideas for what to do in Georgia will leave you wanting to come back to this incredible country again and again.

 The highlight of any visit to Tbilisi is a stroll through the Old Town.
 Ancient churches, monuments, and buildings are set against a dramatic hillside.
 You can climb to the top or zip up via a modern cable car.
 And if your bones ache from all that walking, you can literally soak in the city at the thermal springs located right in the middle of Tbilisi’s Old Town.

 Cross a bridge and on the other side of the Kura river you’ll find incredible modern architecture, which makes for an interesting juxtaposition against Old Town.
 The best way to take in Tbilisi’s Old Town is to join a free walking tour.

 The secret about Georgian wine, which many locals even make in their home, is officially out.
 Georgian wine is quickly becoming renowned as some of the highest quality vino in all of Europe.
-And with good reason: the temperate environmental conditions in Georgia’s province of Khatkhati, combined with centuries of experience by the local vintners, make for seriously delicious stuff.
+And with good reason: the temperate environmental conditions in Georgia’s province of Kakheti, combined with centuries of experience by the local vintners, make for seriously delicious stuff.
 The Kakheti wine region is basically “Georgia’s Napa Valley,” and going on a vineyard tour is a must-do in Georgia.
 You can easily do this via a day tour from Tbilisi to Kakheti (here’s Viator’s top rated tour, and here’s Get Your Guide’s).

 You’ll feel a bit like Marco Polo crossing the famous Silk Road when you set out for your trek through the Georgian countryside.
 With soaring mountain peaks, expansive farmland, and lush forests broken up by tiny but welcoming villages, Georgia is probably one of the most underrated trekking destinations in the world.
 One of the more popular routes is the multi-day trek from Mestia to Ushguli, though there are dozens to choose from around the country of Georgia.

 I’m not much of a foodie, so if a food captures my heart you know it must be truly magical.
 And Khachapuri is the stuff of legends.

-This traditional cheese bread can be prepared a number of different ways, but by far my favorite is Acharuli.
+This traditional Georgian cheese bread can be prepared a number of different ways, but by far my favorite is Acharuli.
 You’ll have to try it for yourself, but let’s just say that it involves an egg cracked over layers of doughy, cheesy goodness.
 Just trust me, trying khachapuri is a can’t-miss thing to do in Georgia (country)!

 High in the mountains of the Kazbegi region of Georgia lies the Gergeti Trinity Church.
 If you’ve seen one photo of the country of Georgia, it’s probably of this iconic building set against the backdrop of majestic Mount Kazbegi.
 And, given the gorgeous scene, it’s no wonder why visiting the Trinity Church is one of the most popular things to do in Georgia.